 by Michael Kuo

-Cap: 5-10 cm; convex becoming broadly convex and remaining so for a long time--or eventually becoming more or less flat; slimy; smooth; dark to dark reddish brown, fading to cinnamon or yellowish brown; the margin at first incurved and pale, but naked (without veil remnants).
+Cap: 4–10 cm; convex becoming broadly convex or nearly flat; very slimy when fresh; bald; dark brown to dark reddish or orangish brown, fading to pinkish brown or yellowish brown, often in streaks; the margin at first incurved and pale, with a tiny sterile edge, but without veil remnants.

-Pore Surface: Pale yellow, becoming dingy olive; 1-2 circular pores per mm; tubes to about 1 cm deep.
+Pore Surface: Pale yellow, becoming dingy brownish yellow and eventually dark reddish brown; not bruising; 1–2 circular to angular pores per mm; tubes to about 5 mm deep; surface not boletinoid.

-Flesh: White at first, becoming yellow in age; soft; not staining when sliced.
+Flesh: White at first, especially in the cap; becoming yellow with age; not staining when sliced.

 Odor and Taste: Not distinctive.

-Chemical Reactions: Ammonia purplish on cap surface; pinkish to negative on flesh.
-KOH dark gray to black on cap surface; lilac to gray on flesh.
-Iron salts olive on flesh.
+Chemical Reactions: Ammonia negative to pinkish on cap surface; pink on flesh.
+KOH dark gray on cap surface; purplish gray or blue, with a pink ring, on flesh.
+Iron salts negative or gray on cap; purplish to blue on flesh.

 Spore Print: Brown to dull cinnamon.